-The UK Quality Code for Higher Education (the Quality Code) acts as the definitive reference point for all UK higher education providers.
+The UK Quality Code for Higher Education (the the Quality Code) which acts as the definitive reference point for all UK higher education providers.
 The Quality Code outlines what higher education providers are required to do, and what they can expect of each other, and what the general public can expect of them.
-Chapter B10 of the Quality Code deals with collaborative provision and has the following expectation:
+The Partnerships Advice and Guidance theme of the Quality Code deals with collaborative provision and has the following expectations:

-The University's approach to Collaborative Provision is informed by QAA requirements as set out in the following policy and key principles.
+The University's approach to Collaborative Provision is informed by the Quality Code's expectations as set out in the following policy and key principles.

 The University is responsible for the academic standards of all awards granted in its name, including those awarded under collaborative arrangements.
 The University has procedures for approving and monitoring the quality and standards of all Queen’s awards, including those at partner organisations.
 In such cases, the University’s principles are:

 - That the academic standards of awards must be equivalent to those of comparable awards delivered at the University.

 - That the academic standards of awards must comply with the Framework for Higher Education Qualifications in England, Wales and Northern Ireland and any relevant Subject Benchmark Statements.